hakanegeli/csx415-project/deploy/README.md

 ```

 #### Step 3
-You can run the web app from the R Console (Using RStudio or RGui) by typing the following command
+You can run the web app from the R Console (using RStudio or RGui) by typing the following command:

 ``` r
 source('runme_web.R')